All the recipes in this blog are free from refined sugar and use either zero or low sugar natural sweeteners.

 Soak the gelatine in cold water for 10 minutes until its softened.

 Pour the milk into a saucepan.
-Add the vanilla paste and syrup and stir well.
+Add the vanilla paste and syrup and stir in well.

 Warm on a medium heat until simmering.
-Add the gelatine and blend.
+Add the gelatine and mix until it disappears.

-Take off the heat and whisk in the yogurt.
+Take off the heat and use a whisk to blend the milk into the yogurt thoroughly.

 Pop in the fridge to cool for min 4 hours.